rohmerpauline/rohmerpauline/README.md

 At Climact, I'm actively involved in developing low-carbon scenario calculators using React, ECharts, TypeScript, NextJs and Redux.

-### 🌱 I’m currently learning:

-In addition to my ongoing projects, I'm diving into the world of Vue.js.
-This exploration is driven by curiosity, as I strive to broaden my skill set and embrace new perspectives in web development.
-Exciting times ahead!

 ### 👀 I'm looking for:

 //